Canner/WrenAI/wren-ai-service/eval/README.md

 - Install [Just](https://github.com/casey/just?tab=readme-ov-file#packages) to run the evaluation framework commands.
 - Set up the [Langfuse](https://cloud.langfuse.com) account and get the API key and secret.
 Fill in the `.env.dev` file with the key and secret.
-- Execute `make dev-up` to start the necessary development services.
+- Execute `just up` to start the necessary development services.

 ## Dataset Curation

 The dataset curation process is used to prepare the evaluation dataset for the Wren AI service on evaluation purpose.
 You can follow the steps below to start the curation app:

-- copy `.env.example` file to `.env` in the `eval/data_curation` folder and fill in the environment variables
+- copy `.env.example` to `.env` and fill in the environment variables
-- execute the command under the `wren-ai-service` folder: `make data_curation_app`
+- execute the command under the `wren-ai-service` folder: `just curate_eval_data`

 ## Prediction Process